 The Evangelical Lutheran Church–Ivory Coast Synod (ELA-SCI) currently has an estimated 1,500 members served by one pastor, two vicars and several evangelists in 32 parishes.

-LCMS World Relief and Human Care first supported projects in Ivory Coast in 1991.
+The LCMS first supported projects in Ivory Coast in 1991.
 Grants enabled three missionary families to assess and supply short-term needs and plan long-term relief, development programs and evangelism work among Liberian refugees in the country.
 Such work included healthcare training, infant feeding and maternal nutrition training, agriculture and social ministry training, funds for indigent patients in crisis requiring medical care and building a clinic.